ShakuriAvi/LoopMachine-Angular/README.md

 In addition, at the bottom of the page, appears all the actions that the user performed in order.</br>
 After click on start buttom the song is played only in the next loop (the next loop happens when all the songs have finished playing together - end of cycle).</br>
 When the user presses the stop button the song stop immediately.</br>
+The user can to record last actions, by the buttons :  On, Off and Play.

 # Implementation
 The program was implemented in Angular.</br>
 The program read from the Json file all the song names that the program will play.</br>
 The program is responsive to any cell phone / web browser device. </br>
-The user can to record last actions.